 On October 2, 2020, the Commission issued a Draft Resolution, which proposed to reject the joint Advice Letter.
-Subsequently, on November 5, 2020, Resolution E-5106 was approved, requiring that the PAs submit a Joint Tier 2 Advice Letter to propose a dynamic L-TES incentive methodology based on actual system specifications and site-specific monitoring and data collection and to incorporate a provisional PBI structure for L-TES.3

-On November 25, 2020, the SGIP PAs submitted a request for an extension of time to comply with OPs 2 and 3 of the Resolution.
-The request was approved, and on January 4, 2021, the SGIP PAs jointly submitted SoCalGas AL 5750, et al., incorporating OPs 2 and 3 of Resolution E-5106.
+Subsequently, on November 5, 2020, Resolution E-5106 (Resolution) was approved, requiring that the PAs submit a Joint Tier 2 Advice Letter to propose a dynamic L-TES incentive methodology based on actual system specifications and site-specific monitoring and data collection and to incorporate a provisional PBI structure for L-TES.6 However, on November 25, 2020, the PAs requested a 30-day extension to comply with OP 2 and 3 of Resolution E-5106.
+The Commission approved the extension request on December 4, 2020.
+Thus, this Joint Advice Letter is timely submitted by the PAs.